JieZheng-ShanghaiTech/SynLethDB/README.md

 # Notice 2022.6.18

-* Our server (http://synlethdb.sist.shanghaitech.edu.cn/v2/#/) is under attack, we need about a week to maintain and check for vulnerabilities.
+* Our web server (http://synlethdb.sist.shanghaitech.edu.cn/v2/#/) is temporarily shut down due to some technical issue.
+We will need about a week (from 18 June to around 25 June, 2022) to check and restore the web site.
+Sorry for any inconvenience caused.

 * The latest data files of SynLethDB can be downloaded from this repository.